research

 Work In Progress

-Intra-day Option Returns: a Tail of Two Momentum
+Intraday Option Return: A Tale of Two Momentum

 With Zhi Da (University of Notre Dame) and Ruslan Goyenko (McGill University)